 - Press your tofu.
 Use a tofu press, two cutting boards with something heavy on top, or just your hands, but you need to press the water out of it.

 - Coating your tofu with a mixture of cornstarch and salt will give it a crunchy coating with great flavor.
-You can also use potato starch, regular flour, or even gluten-free flour instead of the cornstarch, but the cornstarch crisps up the best.
+You can also use potato starch, regular flour, or even gluten-free flour instead of cornstarch, but the cornstarch crisps up the best.

 - You can bake, pan-fry, or deep fry your tofu.
 All methods work well, but if you want it truly crispy like the kind you may get at your favorite Asian restaurant, you need to deep fry it or at least use a lot of oil while pan-frying.
 (I'm not claiming that this is healthy food here.
 Just being honest about how you need to cook it to give it that taste and crunch).